 Are you ready for research?
 Check out the Independent Research Flyer!

 We have a limited number of paid positions each semester, and sometimes it takes more than one semester to receive a position.
 All application materials are submitted on-line to Angie Hinz and will be available from this site at the appropriate time.
 You will receive updates about the process through the Major LISTSERV.
 Note the important dates below.

 Here are some suggestions to make you more competitive for the next round of awards:

-- Consider volunteering or working for credit this semester.
+- Consider volunteering or working for credit.
 If you can show a faculty member what an asset you will be to their lab, you are much more competitive for a paid position when one becomes available.

 - Continue to take a wide variety of courses, and do well in them.
-Show that you are a competent student who is able to take on the addition challenge of independent research.
+Show that you are a competent student who is able to take on the additional challenge of independent research.

 Options for independent research

 - Semester assistantships pay $650/semester for ~5 hours/week spent doing research

 - Several awards are available: St. Francis, Tripp, Nakamaye, Slobogean and McDonald

 - Summer semester assistantships pay $10 per hour, with a maximum of 440 hours and a minimum of 320 hours.
 Students may work for a combination of credit and pay.